The UC HSP is one part medical plan and one part health savings account that can add up to benefits for you.

 - Any unused money in your account rolls over for you to use in future years.

-- You pay a calendar-year deductible ($1,350 self coverage/$2,700 family coverage) before the plan begins to share in the cost of covered services, including pharmacy costs.
+- You pay a calendar-year deductible ($1,350 individual coverage/$2,700 family coverage) before the plan begins to share in the cost of covered services, including pharmacy costs.

 - If you enroll in family coverage, you must meet the family deductible before the plan will pay benefits for any covered family member.